gooseberry/smoke/README.md

 This is a little side project I started when I got a ChromeBook many years ago and discovered crostini.
 What started with getting a few games to run on the platform evolved into a larger scale project with multiple bash and python scripts.
 I've created a new repository to migrate most of these to ansible because I want to learn ansible and I think it's pretty fun.

 ## How-to
-To get started, you need to install ansible on a fresh copy of crostini
+To get started, you need to install ansible on a fresh copy of crostini and pull this repository.

+'sudo apt-get update && sudo apt-get upgrade -y